iortcw/iortcw/rend2-readme.md

         }
     }

-The first thing to notice is that this is basically the same as old RTCW shader files.
+The first thing to notice is that this is basically the same as old Quake 3 shader files.
 The next thing to notice are the new keywords.
 Here is what they mean:

   `stage <type>`
-    - State how this imagemap will be used by Rend2: diffuseMap        - Standard, same as no stage entry normalMap         - Image will be used as a normal map normalParallaxMap - Image will be used as a normal map with
+    - State how this imagemap will be used by OpenGL2: diffuseMap        - Standard, same as no stage entry normalMap         - Image will be used as a normal map normalParallaxMap - Image will be used as a normal map with